-A Charpy impact test is a destructive method that measures a material’s toughness, ability to absorb energy and resistance to brittle fracture.
+A Charpy impact test, also known as the Charpy V-notch test, is a destructive method that measures a material’s toughness, the ability to absorb energy, and resistance to brittle fracture.

 - Cryogenic testing capabilities

 - Percent shear

 - NADCAP, ISO 148, and ASTM E23 accreditations

 - Charpy impact machines - 450 Jules capacity

 We can also subject materials and products to dynamic Charpy impact, measuring cushioning, g-force, and impact failure mechanisms.

 Charpy testing provides a wealth of material data with a single test.
 We help ensure that you get the most out of your materials by providing in-depth, detailed impact test reports.